qAlms/AlbionFlipper/README.md

 As you can see in the image above, the 8.2 Elder's Halberd can be sold for a profit of 626 296 silver if bought in Martlock and sold to the BM.

-To get started with AlbionFlipper, download this repository and open the index.php with your browser.
+To get started with AlbionFlipper, download this repository and open the index.html with your browser.
 Next, you have to download Albion Data Client to update the item information (the age fields).
 You can download their client from [here](https://www.albion-online-data.com/).

 You can see AlbionFlipper in action [here](https://www.youtube.com/watch?v=cz4VEmaDG7k&ab_channel=KillAxe22).
 (YouTube video, 2 minutes)